northbright/Notes/Golang/command/use-cobra-and-viper-to-create-cli-interfaces-for-golang-app.md

-# Use Cobra to Create CLI Interfaces for Golang App
+# Use Cobra and Viper to Create CLI Interfaces for Golang App

 ## Install Cobra
 * Install Latest [Golang](https://golang.org)